Rudy Giuliani among Trump allies subpoenaed by Jan. 6 panel – KION546

 Associated Press

-WASHINGTON (AP) — The House committee investigating the Capitol insurrection has issued subpoenas to Rudy Giuliani and other members of Donald Trump’s post-election legal team.
+WASHINGTON (AP) — The House committee investigating the U.S. Capitol insurrection has subpoenaed Rudy Giuliani and other members of Donald Trump’s legal team who filed bogus legal challenges to the 2020 election that fueled the lie that race had been stolen from the former president.
 The panel is demanding information and testimony from Giuliani, Jenna Ellis, Sidney Powell and Boris Epshteyn.
-Trump’s lawyers filed multiple lawsuits claiming election fraud that were roundly rejected by the courts but gave rise to the lie that Trump did not really lose the 2020 presidential contest.
-Committee Chairman Bennie Thompson says ite is interested in the individuals’ conversations with Trump surrounding his attempts to stop the counting of the electoral votes.
+All four publicly pushed Trump’s baseless voter fraud claims in the months after the election.
+Epshteyn called the committee illegitimate and its efforts part of a “witch hunt” against Trump and his supporters.
+The others who were subpoenaed did not respond to messages seeking comment.